AI Transparency & EU AI Act Compliance

 Always verify information with:

-- Original historical sources (Wiktenauer, primary manuscripts)
+- Original historical sources and primary manuscripts

 - Qualified HEMA instructors and recognized experts